emilynordmann/AllOfUs-intro-to-r/docs/02-intro-to-r.md

 When you are first learning R, you may find it useful to write out the argument names as it can help you remember and understand what each part of the function is doing.
 However, as your skills progress you may find it quicker to omit the argument names and you will also see examples of code online that do not use argument names, so it is important to be able to understand which argument each bit of code is referring to (or look up the help documentation to check).

-In this workshop, we will always write out the argument names the first time we use each function.
+In this course, we will always write out the argument names the first time we use each function.
 However, in subsequent uses they may be omitted.

 ### Tab auto-complete